INTERVENTIONAL PAIN MANAGEMENT

 Hyaluronic acid is a natural substance that acts as a cushion, lubricate and pain reliever inside your knee joint.
 It effectively replaces the natural lubricate you’ve lost, allowing you to walk again without knee pain.
 We use a fluoroscope (live motion x-ray) to ensure the injection hits the target area.
 Hyaluronic acid injections are generally long lasting, and can result in many years of pain-free knees.

 For severe neck or back pain, we may use radiofrequency ablation to effectively disrupt specific nerves, so they are not able to send pain signals.
 We target the medial or branch nerves in your spine, under the guidance a fluoroscope (live motion x-ray) for precision accuracy, and use radiofrequency to identify the nerve that is signaling your pain.
-We then use heat to permanently disable that specific nerve.
+We then use radio-waves to permanently disable that specific nerve.